 - "Already a strong suit, BMW paid special attention to ergonomics in the latest 5 Series, with all displays, knobs and buttons located in the central portion of the cabin." -- Kelley Blue Book

 - "That said, the navigation system's software may be even more remarkable.
 Where it's available, topographical information is continuously assessed to maximize the hybrid's performance and efficiency envelope." -- Motor Trend (2012)

 Since the batteries are mounted in its trunk, reviewers say that like most hybrids, the ActiveHybrid 5 has less cargo space than the non-hybrid model.
-This also means that the 5-Series Hybrid lacks rear seats that can fold to increase cargo capacity.
+The 5-Series Hybrid also lacks rear seats that can fold to increase cargo capacity.
 However, one reviewer notes that the trunk is still large enough to be useful.

 - "All this is not to say that the hybrid is totally free of drawbacks.
 The most notable is reduced trunk space.
 The battery pack is located behind the back seat and as a result, cargo volume drops by roughly one third." -- Automobile Magazine (2012)